August 29

 Warsaw fell to Charles X Gustav of Sweden on August 29, 1655, in an episode so complete and so fast that it became known as the Deluge — the Polish word is Potop.
 The Swedish king arrived with a force that was technically smaller than the Polish defenders, but the Polish nobility had been surrendering to him in batches for weeks, each calculation individually rational and collectively catastrophic.
 Warsaw itself fell without a fight.
 Poland went from a major European power to a country occupied by Swedes, Russians, Brandenburgers, and Transylvanians simultaneously.
 It took years to recover.
 The nobility who surrendered mostly survived.

-The city of Nuuk, now Greenland's capital, began as the modest Danish colonial fort of Godt-Haab ("Good Hope") establ…
+The city of Nuuk, now the capital of Greenland, was founded as the colonial fort of Godt-Haab by Danish royal governo…

 Frederick the Great launched a preemptive invasion of Saxony, shattering the fragile peace of Europe and triggering t…